timarney/redux-trackjs-logger/README.md

 Redux + Redux Dev Tools give us the ability to step-through state and toggle actions.
 We can replay and even export / import state when **developing locally**.

-If an error is thrown in production it would be amaizing to get the `Error Report` and also be able to see what actions happened leading up to that error.
+If an error is thrown in production it would be amazing to get the `Error Report` and also be able to see what actions happened leading up to that error.
 Essentially getting your local development enviroment / app **back to the state where the error** occured so you can debug locally.

 #Notes
 This hasn't been tested on a real app potential issue: *@mdiordiev* https://twitter.com/mdiordiev/status/764528409590501377

+We'll cross that bridge...

 #Related Projects
 I'm not the only one looking into this if you know of other projects let me know.